RahulReady/Reddit-Narrator/README.md

 <hr>
 Disclaimer - Parts of the project may have been omitted/ obfuscated to make it challenging to simply copy and use.
-If you would like to monetize this (or managethe Youtube channel), send me a message and we can talk!
+If you would like to monetize this (or manage the Youtube channel), send me a message and we can talk!